-The Society of Satellite Professionals International was founded in the USA in 1983, with Sir Arthur C. Clarke, creator of the satellite concept, as its honorary chairman.
+The Space & Satellite Professionals International was founded in the USA in 1983, with Sir Arthur C. Clarke, creator of the satellite concept, as its honorary chairman.

 Our founding purpose was to serve as a professional network in a young industry that was on the verge of substantial growth.
 SSPI offered a way for satellite professionals to keep in touch with each other and with technology change in an industry that rapidly spread across the globe.

 Today, with thousands of members in more than 40 nations, that core mission remains the same.
 The way we pursue it, however, has expanded far beyond the vision of our founders.

 SSPI works to make the space & satellite industry one of the world’s best at attracting and nurturing the talent that powers innovation